gavinhoward/bc/manuals/build.md

 History support can be provided by editline, in order to implement `vi`-like keybindings and other features.

-To enable editline support pass either the `-e` flag or the `--enable-editline` option to `configure.sh`, as follows:
+To enable editline support, pass either the `-e` flag or the `--enable-editline` option to `configure.sh`, as follows:

 ```